Paul-Browne/carl.js/README.md

 ## How to use

-Just include the `resources.json` in the root of your project and place the `carl.min.js` file just before the closing body tag on every page like so.
+Just include the `resources.json` in the root of your project and place the `carl.min.js` file just before the closing body tag on every page, like so:

 ```html
   <script src="js/carl.min.js"></script>
 </body>
 ```

-and your good to go.
-Start adding your tests and resources in the `resources.json`
+And you're good to go.
+Start adding your tests and resources in the `resources.json` file.

 ## Combining carl.js and resources.json

 Since the script is very small you might want to just include the resources.json directly inside Carl.js.
-This will be more efficient since it cuts out one request for the `resources.json` Use the [`carl.bundle.js`](https://github.com/Paul-Browne/carl.js/blob/master/carl.bundle.js) for this, and include it just before the closing body tag instead of `carl.min.js`
+This will be more efficient since it cuts out one request for the `resources.json`.
+Use the [`carl.bundle.js`](https://github.com/Paul-Browne/carl.js/blob/master/carl.bundle.js) for this, and include it just before the closing body tag instead of `carl.min.js`.

 ## Q & A

 ### Will there be FOUC (flashes of unstyled content)?
 Yes, until the resource is loaded the html will be seen unstyled.
-You could get around this by hiding the html, then loading a small piece of css thet unhides it.
+You could get around this by hiding the html, then loading a small piece of css that unhides it.

 ```json
 {